bcgov/sbc-mcap/src/examples/cobrowse/README.md

 To use:
 1. Open index.html with your browser
-2. Click the "Start Web Chat" button
+2. Click the "Start CoBrowse" icon
-3. Select "Call Support and then share" for Video Chat
-4. Select "Already on the call, want to share" for Co-Browse

 The file `index.html` is the `"hello world"` equivalent of a CoBrowse.
 It contains the bare minimum to open up a CoBrowse dialog in a 'popup' frame.
 In this file is a single button with a jQuery `click` listener to which will bring up the CoBrowse dialog.
 This dialog is identical to that displayed in the SPA Demo page and is built into the example SDK.
 The asociated `index.js` file is loaded by `index.html` and handles initialization of CoBrowse as well as the `click` handler on the button.